zrq132456/SDA-Net/README.md

 ## Acknowledgement

-We thank the authors of the **ShrimpDiseaseImageBD dataset** for making their dataset publicly available to support research on shrimp disease recognition.
+We thank the authors of the **ShrimpDiseaseImageBD dataset**, **TigerShrimpBD** and the fish disease dataest for making their dataset publicly available to support research on shrimp disease recognition.

 ## Citation